ahv15/Bioinformatics/README.md

 - **Colored Edges**: Adjacency representation for genome structure
 - **Two-Break Operations**: Fundamental rearrangement mechanism
 - **Graph-Genome Conversion**: Reconstruction from graph representation

-## Educational Value

-This repository serves as an excellent educational resource for:
-- **Algorithm Implementation**: Learn how bioinformatics algorithms work internally
-- **Computational Biology**: Understand the computational aspects of biological problems
-- **Python Programming**: See examples of clean, modular scientific code
-- **Software Design**: Study well-structured bioinformatics software architecture

-## Contributing

-When contributing to this repository:
-1. Follow the existing code style and documentation patterns
-2. Add comprehensive docstrings to all functions and classes
-3. Include example usage in docstrings
-4. Update this README if adding new modules or changing the structure
-5. Ensure all code works with Python 3.7+ and standard library only

-## License

-This project is designed for educational and research purposes.
-Please ensure proper attribution when using this code in academic work or research publications.

----

-*For questions, issues, or contributions, please refer to the repository's issue tracker or contact the maintainers.*